Edgar-Donk/edgar-donk.github.io/README.md

 , we have up and down arrow as well as a thumb element all contained in a trough.
 We have a method within the Style module whereby we can find out the element names and their relative positions, so there is no real reason to worry or fret.

-Let us compare the two button widgets, using the script 01two_buttons.py.
+Let us compare the two button widgets, using the script 01two_buttons.py found under the examples directory.
+When you run this script you will see 3 buttons.
+The top one is standard tkinter, the lower two are ttk.
+All three are grey but the tkinter button is paler.
+Move the cursor over all three buttons.
+The two ttk buttons lighten but the tkinter button does not react.
+Click on all three buttons, all three appear to be depressed, but the two ttk buttons show which of the two buttons was depressed last.
+We have just seen how the button state interacts with style.